malusare-rohit/Responsive-Shopping-e-commerce-website/README.md

 # Responsive-Shopping-e-commerce-website
-responsive and interactive e-commerce shopping website name Shopify with the help of html and css only.
+responsive and interactive e-commerce shopping website name Shopify created with the help of html and css only.
 This website is created without using any externel framework.